al1fandi/Bellabeat_Case_Study/README.md

 ## Manipulating and fixing the data
 After importing and understanding the dataset, it was found that there were errors in some columns containing date and time data that needed to be resolved.
-* Fixing the error column by changing the format of the right data type
+* Fixing the error column by changing the format of the right data type.
 * After the fix, I checked the dataset again to make sure that the data type format was as desired.
+* As in the 'calories' table below, the data type format is appropriate.

 **GAMBAR**